 Vegas officer arrested on manslaughter charge in choke death

-This undated file booking photo provided by the Hawaii Department of Public Safety shows Tashii Brown, known to them as Tashii Farmer-Brown.
-He was released from state custody in January, 2016, according to the department.
+Sheriff Joe Lombardo said Lopera was suspended without pay and arrested Monday, June 5, 2017, on felony ... .
+FILE - This undated file booking photo provided by the Hawaii Department of Public Safety shows Tashii Brown, known to them as Tashii Farmer-Brown.

 Comments